HSA-Libraries/Bolt/README.md

 ## Copyright and Licensing information

-Copyright 2012 - 2013 Advanced Micro Devices, Inc.
+© 2012,2014 Advanced Micro Devices, Inc. All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.